 What is the purpose of this course?
 Why do we do this?

 The main purpose of this course is to introduce students to the concept of global citizenship.
 Students have exhibited great passion for doing meaningful service in the developing world.
-Dr. Ingle and I created this course to channel those passions into a structured, faculty-supervised service-learning opportunity that incorporates both a service component along with cultural immersion.
+Dr. Gerbers and I (Dr. Kim) created this course to channel those passions into a structured, faculty-supervised service-learning opportunity that incorporates both a service component along with cultural immersion.
 We believe this course is a great introduction to students interested in international service, but do not have the experience or skills.
 This structure allows students to ease into international service in a less intimidating atmosphere.

 But the concept of global citizenship goes beyond just international service.
 It also encompasses cultural literacy, citizen diplomacy, communication skills, global activism and reform, political consciousness, civic engagement and other skills and knowledge necessary to thrive in a transnational, global environment.
 Regardless of the career direction the student takes, these skills are a fundamental requirement if one is to succeed in this new global era.